 Earmarks are congressional spending directed toward a specific project in a specific city, state, or district, set aside for a particular project.
 Typically, a provision is written into a spending appropriations bill, directing funds to a specific recipient.
 Earmarks are very specific in how they can be used and the amount granted.
 These small appropriations can go toward a research grant, post office, bridge, or any other specific congressional district or project.

 It can be hard to tell what exactly an earmark is, said Casey Burgat, assistant professor and director of legislative affairs at The George Washington University.
 “Particularly in huge spending bills, everything looks like an earmark.
-What separates them from general spending is that it’s for a very targeted area,” he said.
+What separates them from general spending is that it’s for a very targeted area,” he says.
 Earmarks are for a targeted purpose: a specific state, district, or project.

 Citizens Against Government Waste (CAGW) has created a detailed definition of earmarks.
 To be an earmark, an appropriation must meet at least one of their seven criteria, though most satisfy at least two:

-- Requested by only one chamber of Congress;
+Requested by only one chamber of Congress;

-- Not specifically authorized;
+Not specifically authorized;

-- Not competitively awarded;
+Not competitively awarded;

-- Not requested by the President;
+Not requested by the President;

-- Greatly exceeds the President’s budget request or the previous year’s funding;
+Greatly exceeds the President’s budget request or the previous year’s funding;

-- Not the subject of congressional hearings; or,
+Not the subject of congressional hearings; or,

-- Serves only a local or special interest.
+Serves only a local or special interest.

-Congress appropriated 285 earmarks in 2021, at a cost of $16.8 billion, according to CAGW.
-Since 1991, the organization has identified 111,702 earmarks, totaling $392.5 billion.
+Congress appropriated 7,396 earmarks in FY 2023, an increase of 43.9 percent from the previous year, at a cost of $26.1 billion, according to Citizens Against Government Waste (CAGW).
+Since 1991, the organization has identified 124,212 earmarks costing $437.5 billion.

 “Earmarks” have a negative connotation for many lawmakers, which is when the term is interchangeable with pork barrel spending.
 An example is the “Bridge to Nowhere” in Alaska highlighting how this type of spending has been used to pay for projects that benefit few.
 The “Bridge to Nowhere,” formally known as the Gravina Island Bridge, was proposed to connect the town of Ketchikan, Alaska with Gravina Island.
-The project was expected to cost more than $400 million and secured an earmark of $223 million.
-The bridge drew national attention, as many believed it was an example of wasted federal funds, and the project was ultimately scrapped 10 years later.

 What is Pork Barrel Spending?